- Tourdust favourite

 For Families: With only three tents, each set discretely, Hillsnek is just as easily romantic hideaway as family destination.
 All tents sleep two adults plus two children (under 12).
 The family tent has two bedrooms sleeping 2 adults plus 2 children with the possibility to add a third younger child in the parents bedroom or a roll-away bed.
 The rates for a family of four are surprisingly good value for a camp of this quality.

-Classic Garden Route holiday including our trademark Cape Town experience, E Cape Safari and Coast.
+Classic Garden Route holiday including our trademark Cape Town experience, Eastern Cape Safari and Coast.

 Tailor-made 2 weeks